mesosphere/kudo-cassandra-operator/DEVELOPMENT.md

 progression is only meaningful within an app version's `major.minor` family, i.e. `3.11.x` and `4.0.x`.

-### Development Cycle
+### Development cycle

 Development happens in feature branches which are merged into the master branch via GitHub PRs.
-When it is deciced that a release needs to be done, a _stable branch_ is created based off of the master branch.
+When it is decided that a release needs to be done, a _stable branch_ is created based off of the master branch.
 In this branch all operator dependencies (Docker images, KUDO version, Golang libraries, etc.) are made to be _stable_, as in no _running versions_ (SNAPSHOT, latest, etc.) are used.
 The